khoi-mng/Resume/README.md

-📄 Khoi Nguyen — Resume
+# Khoi Nguyen — Resume

-# Welcome to my resume repository!
+ Welcome to my resume repository!
 This repo contains my resume written in LaTeX, highlighting my background in Business Analytics and my projects in data analysis and visualization.

-##About Me
+## About Me

 Aspiring Business Analyst